YogeshDeveloper/jumbo-react-site/README.md

-# Jumbo Consulting - Interactive Build
+# Jumbo Consulting
+A Linear-style website using React and Tailwind CSS.